jstudenski/Responsive-Portfolio/README.md

 > ### TO DO:
 > - Add quick start guide w/sass instructions
+> - Migrate necessary fontawesome CSS classes to local Sass (and simplify) then remove linked fontawesome files
-> - Change connect icons to fontawesome and simplify fontawesome css tags
+> - ~~Change connect icons to fontawesome and simplify fontawesome CSS tags~~
 > - ~~Check colors for consistency and convert to variables~~

 ------